nhsconnect/gpconnect/pages/foundations/foundations_use_case_find_a_location.md

 - SHALL return a `200` **OK** HTTP status code on successful execution of the operation.
 - SHALL return zero or more matching `Location` resources in a `Bundle` of `type` searchset.
-- SHALL return `Location` resources that conform to the `gpconnect-location-1` profile.
+- SHALL return `Location` resources that conform to the `CareConnect-GPC-Location-1` profile.
-- SHALL include the relevant GP Connect `StructureDefinition` profile details in the `meta` fields of the returned `Location` resources.
+- SHALL include the URI of the `CareConnect-GPC-Location-1` profile StructureDefinition in the `Location.meta.profile` element of the returned `Location` resources.
 - SHALL include the `versionId` and `fullUrl` of the current version of each `Location` resource.
 - SHALL include all relevant business `identifier` details (i.e. ODS Site Code) for each `Location` resource.